Chapter 14: Advanced Topics

 In Esperanto, you can express more complex tenses by combining auxiliary verbs with the participles of main verbs.
 Two compound tenses you can use are the past perfect and future perfect.

-Past Perfect (Plusquamperfekto):
+Past Perfect (Pluskvamperfekto):

 To form the past perfect tense, you use the auxiliary verb "esti" (to be) in the past tense and add the past participle of the main verb.
 The past participle typically ends in "-inta" for regular verbs.